moja-global/moja.colombia/documentation/Set-Up and Running FLINT OS.md

 4. **Mac**: Generally will download to your 'Downloads' folder.
 Move this to your Desktop by dragging it in a Finder window.
 Once on    your desktop, double click or right click and use the Archive Utility.
 This should UnZip it in to the ‘MAI.Colombia’ folder.

-5. Rename ‘MAI.Colombia-main’ to ‘MAI.Colombia’
+5. Rename ‘moja.colombia-master’ to ‘MAI.Colombia’

    - This will match the file names in the GitHub repository (C:\MAI.Colombia)